 The Hisense 65H9F is a decent gaming display.
 In game mode it registered input lag of 18.7 ms in 1080/60p and 4K/30p, combined with a native 120 Hz panel, game action is smooth and reasonably fast for competitive action.

-The H9F series TVs have a nich collection of inputs to support most common source devices.
-These include: 4 HDMI 2.0b inputs, with HDCP 2.2 copy protection, 2 USB ports, an optical digital audio output, Ethernet (LAN) port, coaxial antenna/cable input, set of analog composite AV inputs and a headphone jack.
+The H9F series TVs have a nice collection of inputs to support most common source devices.
+These include: 4 HDMI 2.0a inputs with HDCP 2.2 copy protection, 2 USB ports, an optical digital audio output, Ethernet (LAN) port, coaxial antenna/cable input, a set of analog composite AV inputs and a headphone jack.
 Audio return channel (ARC) and CEC multi-component control are available on HDMI input No. 1.
 The H9F models do not support HDMI 2.1 extensions such as eARC and ALLM.

 Hisense has offered several tiers of smart TVs determined by three different operating systems: Roku TVs with the built-in Roku OS, VIDAA, which is Hisense’s proprietary smart TV OS, and Android TV, which the company is now promoting as its premium smart TV platform in the United States.